YIZHE12/Scrapy/README.md

 4. Note you have to define items in the item.py first before calling

-5. Install Google Chrome Xpath Help to text xpath command or Xpath Checker at Firefox
+5. Install Xpath Helper in Google Chrome to text xpath command or Xpath Checker at Firefox